Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

 \textbf{GPU-Acceleration.} Advances in graphics processing units (GPUs) provide another way to improve scalability.
 It offers a powerful platform for parallelizing linear algebraic operations such as matrix factorization and constraint evaluation.
 In power systems, GPU-accelerated optimization has already shown promising potential in problems such as alternating current optimal power flow (ACOPF) \citep{Shin2024_GPU} and contingency-constrained DCOPF \citep{Degleris2024gpu} with speedups in the orders of magnitude.

 \textbf{Quantum Computing.} Some studies attempt to solve MILPs with quantum computing, a technology whose large-scale, fault-tolerant implementation remains a longer-term prospect.
-A common theme is to reformulate the problem as a quadratic unconstrained binary optimization (QUBO) and apply quantum annealing \cite{morstyn2022annealing, Morstyn2024_survey_QC_power}.
+A common theme is to reformulate the problem as a quadratic unconstrained binary optimization (QUBO) and apply quantum annealing \citep{morstyn2022annealing, Morstyn2024_survey_QC_power}.
 Hybrid approaches are also popular, where a quantum computer is only used for certain subroutines and the remaining algorithm is classical \citep{Glover2022_QC, Quinton2025_QC, Singha2025_QC_RPS}.
 However, current theoretical speedups are limited (often quadratic at best) and practical implementations are constrained by the need for large-scale and fault-tolerant quantum hardware \citep{abbas2024challenges, babbush2025grand}.
 As a result, quantum computing for solving near-term energy planning is a highly speculative direction for CEMs, though future breakthroughs in algorithms or hardware could change this outlook.